TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/001 Introduction.md

 * By annotations: Here you put attributes on your properties, e.g. [Key] and [Required].
 * With the Fluent API you write code in your DbContext class, to configure the entities.

 We will go with the last option.
 Why?
-Our domain model class are _not_ property bags.
+Our domain model classes are _not_ property bags.
 They are carefully designed.\
 Option two is "invasive", meaning we need to put all kinds of EFC specific attributes into the domain model.
 But remember, we aim to keep technologies out of the domain.